Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 ### Merge branches locally

-Most of the time you will push your branches with the changes on it to your own repo, or to a repo that you are contributing for.
+Most of the time you will push your branches with the changes on it to your own repo, or to a repo that you are contributing for which creates a Pull Request (PR).
 But sometimes you will merge branches locally.

 2 merging concepts: